Central Highlands of Sri Lanka

 , Localised(<5%)

 The integrity of the indigenous biota of the HPNP has been jeopardized to varying extents by deliberate introductions or escapes from the surroundings.
-Among these are i.
-Gourse (Ulex europeus) invading natural grasslands; ii).
-Common carp and rainbow trout competing with endemic crustaceans - Caridina singhalensis; iii) Jungle crow (Corvus levelliantii) due to garbage disposal by visitors with threats to endemic lizards; iv) more recently Indian pea fowl (Pavo cristatus) has been recorded in the grasslands posing a threat to endemic fauna on Horton Plains and also acting as an indicator of climate change (Chandrasiri, et al., 2017; Dharmarathne et al., 2018).
+Among these are i) Gourse (Ulex europeus) invading natural grasslands; ii) Common carp and rainbow trout competing with endemic crustaceans - Caridina singhalensis; iii) Jungle crow (Corvus levelliantii) due to garbage disposal by visitors with threats to endemic lizards; iv) Indian pea fowl (Pavo cristatus) which has been recorded in the grasslands posing a threat to endemic fauna on Horton Plains and also acting as an indicator of climate change (Chandrasiri, et al., 2017; Dharmarathne et al., 2018).
+The current status of these species is unclear but they are likely to continue to pose a threat to the values of the site and the ongoing spread of invasive species in areas close to the forest boundary and along some nature trails, particularly in KCF and HPNP continues to be a threat to the site (IUCN Consultation, 2024)

 Mining & Quarrying